 I added a tiny rose charm that I had laying around in my jewelry box to the necklace, because I thought it added a fitting vintage femininity to it.
 I wrapped it up and placed it between pink craft roses tucked in a small box.

 I wanted something bright for her birthday card.
 My grandma loves peachy-pink colours, so I used coral and floral scrapbook paper as the cover and interior lining.
 For the front cover, I used a medley of small paper flowers to create the number “90”.
 That was an easy inspiration from a previous DIY project I did with floral letters.

 On the inside of the card, I included another old photograph of her, and I hand-wrote a French poem that she always used to recite to us grandkids on our birthdays.
 I thought this was the perfect way to re-create everything she’s done for us, and to offer it back to her on this special occasion.

 My favourite part about this gift experience was watching her reaction as she opened them.
 As suspected, she absolutely loved the gifts and she was so adorably over the moon.
 She was so trilled to receive a new piece of jewelry, and she was even more excited to know that it was handmade.
 She loved the floral “90”, and she proudly recited her French poem by heart when she saw it in her card.

 When she opened the frame, she stared at the photo for a few seconds before recognizing herself.
-Mouth dropped, she had such an amazed look on her face.
+Mouth dropped, she had an amazed look on her face.
 “Where did you find this photo?“, she asked us.
-(Shout out to my uncle and the technological wonders of sending photos over WhatsApp when you’re in a different country).

 After a few moments of staring a her photo, she shed tears as she nostalgically looked at her younger self.
 A sudden pang of emotion hit me too.
 I saw it clearly, in her teary eyes, that she was longing for that sunny day in the garden again.